Learning to Be Cautious: Experiments

 \section{Experiments}

 In all experiments, $k$-of-$N$ CFR is implemented with regret matching~\parencite{Hart00}, which is deterministic and hyperparameter-free.
 However, since $k$-of-$N$ CFR requires sampling $N$ reward functions, its output policy is random.
-Each of the 2000 trained neural network reward function models represents a single sample from an implicit belief, so sampling $N$ of them consists of pulling $N$ of these reward function models out of a queue.
+Each of the $2,000$ trained neural network reward function models represents a single sample from an implicit belief, so sampling $N$ of them consists of pulling $N$ of these reward function models out of a queue.
 To account for the random variation caused by the ordering of the reward function models in the queue, we run multiple repetitions of $k$-of-$N$ CFR by shuffling the order of the reward function models in the queue before the start of each run.
-We run ten repetitions in each MNIST experiment and five in the driving gridworld experiment.
+We run $10$ repetitions in each MNIST experiment and $5$ in the driving gridworld experiment.
+PyTorch~\parencite{pytorch} is used to build and train all neural networks.